ChameleonCloud/docs/source/technical/reservations.rst

    | 175  | 07fd65f0-b814-429b-a2fb-3a4afa52de41 |    24 |    128000 |      200 |
    | 255  | 081d2cb1-b6b5-4014-b226-7a42d8588307 |    24 |    128000 |      200 |

-You may retrieve details about an individual node with the ``host-show`` command by using the ``id`` from this chart.
-For example, you can retrieve details about the node with ``id`` 151 by using the command:
+To get resource properties of a host, run ``host-show`` command with the ``id`` listed in the first column.
+For example, to get the resource properties of the host 151,  run:

 .. code-block:: bash

    blazar host-show 151

-You will receive verbose details about this host that may look like this:
+The output should look like:

 .. code-block:: text